 TEACHING AND LECTURING:

-Tara currently teaches a cinematography course at Chapman University’s Dodge Film School.
-Previously, she has lectured on cinematography for Brown Girls Doc Mafia, a collective and organization supporting the work of Black and brown documentary filmmakers, and American Conservatory Theater graduate school based in the Bay Area amongst other schools and groups.
+Tara currently teaches Cinematography at Chapman University’s Dodge School of Film and Media Arts.
+Previously, she has lectured on cinematography for Brown Girls Doc Mafia, a collective and organization supporting the work of Black and brown documentary filmmakers, and American Conservatory Theater graduate school amongst other schools and groups.

 Tara’s full resume is available upon request.